The 10 Best Natural Homemade Fertilizers For Indoor Plants

 With food waste in the United States coming in at 108 billion pounds per year, discarded fruits and vegetable peels can easily be used to make fertilizer products.

-There are a few ways to create banana peel fertilizer.
 The first option is to bury your peels in a hole approximately four inches below the ground alongside your plants and wait for the nutrients to seep into the soil.

 Alternatively, you can puree the bananas in water to add to the soil or create a steeped solution of banana peels that can be poured directly over your plants.